Susie Lingham

-Susie Lingham (born 1965) is a Singaporean Contemporary artist, writer, curator, art theorist, and educator.
-Her practice often incorporates writing, sound, performance, and installation, synthesising interdisciplinary ideas related to the nature of the mind across different fields, from the humanities to the Sciences.
+Susie Lingham (born 1965) is a Singaporean contemporary artist, writer, curator, art theorist, and educator.
+Her practice often incorporates writing, sound, performance, and installation, synthesising interdisciplinary ideas related to the nature of the mind across different fields, from the humanities to the sciences.

-From 1991 to 1994, Lingham was the co-founder and co-artistic director of the significant Singaporean artist-run initiative and space, 5th Passage, alongside artist Suzann Victor.
+From 1991 to 1994, Lingham was the co-founder and co-artistic director of the Singaporean artist-run initiative and space, 5th Passage, alongside artist Suzann Victor.
 In August 2013, Lingham was appointed as the Director of the Singapore Art Museum, becoming the institution's third Director and the first woman to helm the role since its opening in 1996.
 She would step down from the position in March 2016, moving on to take the role of Creative Director for the 5th Singapore Biennale in 2016.

+She is a Senior Lecturer at the School of Technology for the Arts, Republic Polytechnic, Singapore.

 Education and personal life

 Lingham was born in 1965 to a Peranakan Indian father and a Punjabi mother, the youngest of the five children.
 Lingham would decide on an education in art over literature, obtaining her Diploma in Fine Art from the Nanyang Academy of Fine Arts in 1990, graduating with the Merit Award for outstanding performance.
 Lingham then pursued a master's in writing at the University of Western Sydney from 1996 to 2000, also obtaining a postgraduate diploma in teaching higher education in 2001 from the National Institute of Education, Singapore.
 She later pursued a doctor of philosophy in literature, religion and philosophy at the University of Sussex in the United Kingdom from 2004 to 2008.